andrewthomas9/andrewthomas9/README.md

-# 🌟 Full-Stack Developer | [Your Name]
+# 🌟 Senior Software Engineer | Cloud Architect
 Welcome to my GitHub profile!
-I'm a passionate full-stack developer with a knack for building dynamic web applications and a love for solving complex problems.
+I'm a passionate Senior Software Engineer with a knack for building dynamic web applications and a love for solving complex problems.
 Let's create something amazing together!

----
----
 ---

 ## 🚀 About Me